Orange-OpenSource/casskop/documentation/troubleshooting.md

 ```
 WARN[3348] ScaleDown detected on a pending Pod. we don't launch decommission  cluster=cassandra-demo pod=cassandra-demo-dc1-rack1-1 rack=dc1-rack1
-INFO[3350] Cluster has 1 Pod Disruptedbut that may be normal as we are decommissioning  cluster=cassandra-demo dc-rack=dc1-rack1
+INFO[3350] Cluster has 1 Pod Disrupted but that may be normal as we are decommissioning  cluster=cassandra-demo
+dc-rack=dc1-rack1
 ...
 INFO[3354] [cassandra-demo][dc1-rack1]: StatefulSet(ScaleDown): Replicas Number OK: ready[1]
 INFO[3354] ScaleDown not yet Completed: Waiting for Pod operation to be Done  cluster=cassandra-demo rack=dc1-rack1